dmitrii-ageev/ansible-logrotate/README.md

 logrotate__files: A list of logrotate files and the directives to use for the rotation.

-name    - The name of the file that goes into /etc/logrotate.d/. absent  - If defined a file will be deleted from /etc/logrotate.d/ directory. path    - A list of path patterns for the log rotation. options - List of directives for logrotate, view the logrotate man page for specifics. scripts - Dictionary of scripts for logrotate with format section_name: 'executed command'.
+name    - The name of the file that goes into /etc/logrotate.d/. state   - If set to 'absent' the file will be deleted from /etc/logrotate.d/ directory. path    - A list of path patterns for the log rotation. options - List of directives for logrotate, view the logrotate man page for specifics. scripts - Dictionary of scripts for logrotate with format section_name: 'executed command'.